trevordevore/spell_checker/README.md

 To use in a non-Levure project you will need to do the following:

-1) Compile the hunspell.lcb extension and install it into your LiveCode environment.
-(Windows)
-2) Add the extension to your standalone using the Standalone Settings.
-3) Compile the nsspellchecker.lcb extension and install it in your LiveCode environment. (macOS)
-4) Add the extension to your standalone using the Standalone Settings.
+1) Download the hunspell and nsspellchecker .lce files from the latest release on the Releases page: https://github.com/trevordevore/spell_checker/releases/
+2) Install the .lce files in LiveCode: https://lessons.livecode.com/m/4071/l/1031437-how-to-install-an-extension-using-the-extension-manager
-3) Add the spell_checker.livecodescript stack and `start using` it as a library.
+3) Open the spell_checker.livecodescript stack and `start using` it as a library.

 # Additional information on dictionary files